avivkiss/cs107-w16/README.md

 Before submitting please fill in the `student_info.json` file with your information, this is how you will be identified for grading.

+### Turnin from a personal computer
+To perform a submission go into the root directory and type:

+    ./turnin.py assignment_name

-To perform a submission go into the root directory and type `./turnin.py <assignment name>` (without the <>) replacing with the assignment you wish to turn in.
-Before your first submission you may need to install the [Python requests library](http://docs.python-requests.org/en/latest/user/install/).
+replacing "assignment_name" with the folder name of the assignment you wish to turn in.
+Before your first submission you may need to install the
+[Python requests library](http://docs.python-requests.org/en/latest/user/install/).

+### Turnin from a lab machine
+If you need to turnin from the lab machines you can use [virtual environments](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
+Do the following in your project directory (you only need this command the first time):

+    virtualenv env; source venv/bin/activate; pip install requests; deactivate

+This will install requests in a local environment.
+Now, to turn in:

+    source venv/bin/activate; ./turnin.py assignment_folder; deactivate

 ## More Documentation